safakgur/snowflakes/README.md

 ## Layout

 Traditional snowflakes are 64-bit IDs, where only 63 bits are used for one to fit in a signed integer.
-The library defaults to `long`/`Int64` snowflakes for maximum compability, but allows other integer types to be used when desired.
+The library defaults to `long`/`Int64` snowflakes for maximum compatibility, but allows other integer types to be used when desired.
 There are examples of this later in this document.

 There are three standard components that make up a snowflake: